nervosnetwork/neuron/README.md

 $ yarn test
 ```

+## Binary

+If you don't want to bother building from source, you can download a binary from [releases](https://github.com/nervosnetwork/neuron/releases).
+We offer pre-built binaries for Windows, Linux and macOS.

 ## License

 Neuron is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).